 • Meet your organisation’s goals.

-An effective style guide helps copywriters to write in a voice that’s best suited to the target reader – helping drive sales, engagement, donations or investment.
+A style guide helps copywriters to write in a voice that’s best suited to the target reader – helping drive sales, engagement, donations or investment.

 • Brand tone.
 Do you want writers to use short, snappy sentences and paragraphs – or vary the pace?
-Are you a minimalist brand – or is a dash of creative chaos OK by you?
+Are you a minimalist brand – or is a dash of creative flair OK by you?
 A summary of your views on tone of voice should appear here.

 • Styles of English.
 In a global business, do you use UK or US spellings?
 Are there any exceptions to the general rule – such as use of the Oxford comma?

 • Industry terms.
 Are there words that are always spelt the same way in your industry – or ugly phrases that you never want to use?

 • Hyphenations.
 Do you take a progressive approach to hyphenation, using one-word nouns like “mashup” and “breakup” – or are you a bit more traditional, preferring hyphenated forms?

 • Abbreviations.
 Do your readers know their ASOS from their ASCII?
 Which do readers understand, and which should be spelt out at first mention?

 • Basic grammar rules.
 Not everyone who writes for your business will be an experienced writer.
 Do you want to include basic grammar rules for them to stick to – or assume that writers don’t need this?